 When she's not covering the sidelines, Jen uses her versatile talents to host events such as the Final Four's Oscar Robertson Trophy Presentation, mediate discussions like the Laureus Foundation's Legend-to-Legend Series, or emcee various charity events, including the Lighting of the French Quarter Balconies benefitting Children's Hospital.
+She also serves as a spokesperson for women's health at Thibodaux Regional Medical Center.

 Jen has won multiple Emmy, Edward R. Murrow and Associated Press awards for both her sports and news coverage.